 - Enter your power meter's Device ID in the box.

 If you're using Bluetooth and your KICKR connection is acting up, you can select the ANT+ FE-C connection to see if it is just Bluetooth, or there could be other issues with your signal to the Sufferfest App.
 Check out the article "Troubleshooting ERG (ARGHH) Mode" and "Improving Sensor Connections".

 Watch out for the KICKR 'Black Hole'

 Is your power for your KICKR not silky smooth anymore?
-Well, Wahoo has an option to run the Gen 2 KICKR like a power meter or keep it nice and smooth and tracking power targets exactly.
 You will need to open the Wahoo Fitness App and make sure you select Erg Mode Power Smoothing seen in the image below.